SixArm/topics/topics/business-models/index.md

 A business model is a framework or plan that outlines how a business creates, delivers, and captures value for its customers.
 In essence, a business model describes how a company generates revenue and profits by outlining its key components, including the target customer segment, value proposition, revenue streams, cost structure, and key activities, resources, and partnerships needed to make the business work.

 A well-defined business model is critical for any company, as it helps the business understand its market and competitive position, identify potential revenue streams, and allocate resources effectively.
-A strong business model provides a clear roadmap for the business to follow, allowing it to focus on its core strengths and identify new opportunities for growth.
+A strong business model provides a roadmap for the business to focus on its core strengths and identify growth opportunities.

 There are many different types of business models, each with its own unique strengths and weaknesses.
 Some of the most common business models include:

-* Direct sales model: This model involves selling products or services directly to customers through a sales team or online platform.
+* Direct sales model: This model involves selling products or services directly to customers through a sales team or online.

 * Subscription model: This model involves offering customers access to a product or service for a recurring fee, such as a subscription to a streaming service or a monthly box of curated products.